Eeems-Org/oxide/README.md

 Head over to the [releases](https://github.com/Eeems/oxide/releases) page for more information on the latest release.
 You can also see some (likely outdated) [screenshots here](https://github.com/Eeems/oxide/wiki/Screenshots).

 Here is a video of it in action: https://youtu.be/rIRKgqy21L0

+## Building

+Install the reMarkable toolchain and then run `make release`.
+It will produce a folder named `release` containing all the output.